What does Astanga mean?

 How often should I practice?

 The traditional way to practice Astanga yoga is six days a week, Sunday through Friday.
 To gain the maximum benefit we recommend to follow the tradition, and at least a minimum of 3 days per week.
 You may also consider doing a shorter practice rather than skipping a practice entirely.
-When you practice daily (even if some practices are short) you build up steadiness of mind and start to experience the deeper and meditative changes both in your practice and daily life.
+When you practice often (even if some practices are short) you build up steadiness of mind and start to experience the deeper and meditative changes both in your practice and daily life.
 In addition to strength, flexibility and stamina, a regular practice builds up focus, patience, relaxation, and an ability to function in a healthier way in the world, and hopefully you’ll also gain an improved sense of humor.
 We agree with the old truth: “Practice once a week, and you’ll get sore.
 Practice three times a week, and you’ll get fit.
 Practice every day and you will transform your life.”

 I’m not flexible, can I practice yoga?